rohan-ap457/CCDC_Practice_Infrastructure/Network/PFSense/2-Expose_Services.md

 Probably going us a combination of local DNS resolution and Port Forwarding or Virtual IPs to forward the traffic correctly.

 Likely the best bet is to use port forwarding, and the Hostname DNS Resolution.
 Assign all devices that need to get traffic the same hostname, and utilize DNS to provide a primitive round robin. **The round robin does not appear to work as expected**

+We can additionally use a internally hosted DNS server, for example a WINDOWS DNS machine to resolve mappings of IPs and Hostname.
 ## Exposing Services

 ### NAT - Port Forwarding